 Whilst indulging in Mad Men we are transported to the New York of the 1960’s, the sleek sophisticated world of Don and Betty Draper.
 How different is the world of the Drapers and the Sterling Cooper advertising agency to the New York of today?
 We take a nostalgic look at the trends and crazes which shaped 1964 along with our predictions of what will be making waves in 2014 New York.

-1964: Classic, simple drinks were the favourite choice in 1964, such as a Gin Martini served straight up with two olives, the refreshing gin and lemon of Tom Collins or a tumbler of Scotch on the rocks.
+1964: Classic, simple drinks were the favorite choice in 1964, such as a Gin Martini served straight up with two olives, the refreshing gin and lemon of Tom Collins or a tumbler of Scotch on the rocks.
 Whether enjoyed at home, in a bar or at the office in-between meetings, these drinks are sure to have been accompanied with a plume of Lucky Stripe smoke at all times.

 2014: Mixology has taken New York by storm with the endless, unique drink combinations unlikely to bore New Yorkers any time soon.
 There are numerous bars which pride themselves on the extensive range of cocktails they can rustle up from their exotic collection of ingredients.
 A perfect example is Apotheke in Lower Manhattan offering a menu of extraordinary drinks including the Edmame and Shiso cocktail, an interesting mix of vodka, edamame puree, muddled cucumber, shaved ginger, wasbi-pink Himalayan salt rim.